mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 ### Use Case 2: User Authorization

+#### Overview
-**Overview:** User authentication is a crucial aspect of any application, and Keycloak plays a vital role in this domain.
+User authentication is a crucial aspect of any application, and Keycloak plays a vital role in this domain.
 As an identity and access management tool, Keycloak facilitates user authorizations and offers features like Single Sign-On (SSO) and Multi-Factor Authentication (MFA).
 Given its position as the gateway for numerous applications, it is imperative that user authentication is robust and secure.
 Ensuring that unauthorized individuals cannot impersonate legitimate users is essential to safeguard not only individual applications but the entire ecosystem.

-#### Use Case:
+#### Use Case
 In this scenario, the system requesting authorized access could be an application or service interacting with Keycloak, rather than an individual user.
 For instance, when a user attempts to log in, Keycloak verifies the credentials and issues an access token.
 If SSO is enabled, once the user logs in to one application, Keycloak seamlessly authorizes access to other connected applications without prompting for credentials again.
 Additionally, if a new device is used for access, Keycloak can trigger multi-factor authentication to ensure secure access.
 Throughout this process, passwords and other sensitive information should be encrypted and stored securely, ensuring that access tokens, session cookies, and credentials are protected from unauthorized access.

 #### Diagram